We know joining a club can be a bit daunting, but we’re a friendly and welcoming bunch, and always delighted to see new faces.

 Training nights are generally based at Glasgow Club Nethercraigs at this address: Glasgow Club Nethercraigs, 355 Corkerhill Road, Glasgow G52 1RR, tel.
 0141 287 3436.
 We’d generally encourage guests to plan their first visit to us when we’re based here.

-From October 2018, on alternative Wednesday’s, the club will be meeting at St Francis Community Centre, G5 0SE, for a session based on Glasgow Green.
-More details on this new venue for 2018/19, on the member’s forum, and check on the training schedule.
-We’ve also recently launched Whatsapp announcement group, which members can join: We’ll post a reminder when we’re meeting at St Francis Community Centre.
+In the winter months (from October-March), on alternative Wednesday’s, the club meets at St Francis Community Centre, G5 0SE, for a session based on Glasgow Green.
+More details on this new venue for 2018/19, on the member’s forum, and do check the training schedule.
+We’ve also recently launched Whatsapp announcement group, which members can join: We’ll aim to post a reminder when we’re meeting at St Francis Community Centre.

 What to expect at training